The Best 4 Day Vancouver Itinerary by a Local

 Travel to the top in less than a minute to take advantage of the 360-degree view.
 Vancouver's landscape of city, sea, and snow-capped mountains is unique from the ground, but up high, it's something else!

-Stay near the Vancouver Lookout
+🏨 Stay nearby Vancouver Lookout

 The Old Spaghetti Factory